miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab04-3-import-data.md

 # Lab 04.3: Import data

-In this lab you will be implementing the data model for the solution and building a model-driven app that will be used for tracking problems and managing the overall effort.
+In this lab you will be inputting data into your Dataverse tables, refining some views, and importing data using a Power Automate flow.

 ## What you will learn

 -   Import data and refine views
+-   Import solutions

 ## High-level lab steps

--   Input data and refine some views, import some problem reports
+-   Input data and refine views
+-   Import Problem Report rows using a Power Automate flow

 ## Detailed steps